UniQHW/EasyButton_Bash-Button/README.md

 ## Preparation

 Bash button is part of my [Easy Button Project](https://github.com/UniQHW/EasyButton_Docs), and as a result, relies on **my** modifications applied to the button.
 To replicate my modifications to your very own easy button, refer to the [hack guide]()

-Grab a local copy of this project by cloning the repository:
+Begin by grabbing a local copy of this project:
 ```bash
 git clone https://github.com/UniQHW/EasyButton_Bash-Button
 ```